How to Improve Your Listening Skills?

 - Verbal affirmations (“I understand,” “I know,” “Thank you,” etc.)

 4. Just listen!

 Create a mental model of the information, whether it be a picture or an arrangement of abstract concepts.
 Listen to keywords and phrases and do not rehearse what you are going to say after the speaker is done talking.
 Think about what the other person is saying rather than what you are going to respond with.
 It is difficult to think of what you are going to say while also listening to the speaker.
 Be attentive and relaxed – don’t get distracted by your own thoughts and feelings.

 Effective listening is a skill that is frequently undervalued in our society.
 Good communication skills require both effective speaking and listening.
 By being an attentive listener, you can understand more and improve relationships.

 Make sure to:

-- Not to be a sentence-grabber and interrupt the speaker
+- Don’t interrupt the speaker

-- Actively listen and employ active listening techniques
+- Employ active listening techniques

-- Think about what the other person is saying and not what you should respond with.
+- Think about what the other person is saying and not what you should respond with

 Other soft-skills resources